 The ship arrived in Quebec and Wilhelm made his way to Nelson Township.
 Nothing is known about that journey or why he settled here.
 Just a few years later, on March 3, 1858, Wilhelm married Eliza Ann Burkholder.
 Her father, Jacob Burkholder was born in Pennsylvania and her mother, Jane Vollick was born in Ontario.
 Their first child, a daughter Emily J. Winafred, was born the next year in Nelson Township.
 Elsie Johannah Florence was born in 1861.

-1863 saw the birth of his son Harmon Frederick and 1865 his son George.
+In 1862, (Elsie) Johannah was born.
+About 1863 saw the birth of his son Harmon Frederick and 1864 his son George.
 Unfortunately, George passed away at a young age in 1868.
-That same year William Joseph Ernst as born.
+About that same year William Joseph Ernst as born.

 In the 1869/70 County of Halton Gazetteer and Directory there is an advertisement that showcases William E. Rumple as the proprietor of the Lowville Saw and Planing Mills.
 It highlights “all kinds of wood turning, etc.”.